Neeraj04-CY/TuskAct3-Agent/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Run the CLI
+# Run the demo goal
-python -m src.cli.main "Scrape the latest AI news and summarize it."
+python scripts/run_demo_goal.py "Scrape the latest AI news and summarize it."
 ```

-The CLI will:
+This script will:

-1. Call the **Workflow Engine** with your natural language task.
+1. Load Planner v3 and Strategist defaults from `config/settings.yaml`.
-2. Internally call the **Strategist** to create a `WorkflowObject`.
+2. Generate a BrowserWorker plan for your natural language task.
-3. Execute via the **Worker** (and in later versions, use Memory + Skills + Discovery).
+3. Execute it end-to-end with `BrowserWorkerV1` (Playwright when enabled).
-4. Stream logs and produce a final result.
+4. Persist DOM snapshots, screenshots, and a `run_summary.json` inside `runs/<timestamp>/`.

 ---